groc-prog/pyneo4j-ogm/README.md

   await client.register_models([Developer, Coffee, Consumed])
 ```

+### Interacting with the database

-Now we are ready to do some fun stuff with our models!
-For the sake of this [`quickstart guide`](#quickstart) we are going to keep it nice and simple, since a full-blown example would become way to long.
-So let's create a new `Developer` and some `Coffee` and give our developer something to drink!
+Now the fun stuff begins!
+We are ready to interact with our database.
+For the sake of this [`quickstart guide`](#quickstart) we are going to keep it nice and simple, but this is just the surface of what pyneo4j-ogm has to offer.

+We are going to create a new `Developer` and some `Coffee` and give him something to drink:

 ```python
 # Imagine your models have been defined above...